heyfoz/python-openai-chatcompletion/README.md

-# OpenAI Chat Completion API Example
+# OpenAI Chat Completion API Python-Flask Example

 This repository demonstrates a local client-server implementation of the OpenAI Chat Completion API, utilizing the powerful GPT-4o language model to create conversational AI applications.
 The example features a Python Flask server that interfaces with the OpenAI API and a Python client that communicates with the server to facilitate the conversation.